dinhngockhanh/dinhngockhanh.github.io/_projects/project_CIN_inference.md

     </div>
 </div>
 <div class="caption">
-    Root mean square error (RMSE) and standard deviation of the posterior distributions, as a function of sample size of the single-cell cohort (left) and the bulk data (right)
+    RMSE and standard deviation of the posterior distributions, as a function of sample size of the single-cell cohort (left) and the bulk data (right)
 </div>

 ---

-{% cite dinh2024approximate %}
+ABC-rf has been implemented with great success in our analysis framework and its insensitivity to noise is essential for incorporating a large number of statistics in our inference method.
+However, ABC-rf often requires a large training set and therefore long running time.
+To improve its performance, we developed Approximate Bayesian Computation sequential Monte Carlo with (distributional) random forests (ABC-SMC-DRF) {% cite dinh2024approximate %}.

 ---